MowGreen Guide – 21 Ways to Clean & Serene

 20. Pruning – We do pruning required with some manual loppers and saws and also solar/green power charged battery chain saws.
 Easy on the ears and lungs!

-21. Organic Tick Control – Ticks can be controlled on your
+21. Organic Tick, Mosquito and Grub Control – Ticks can be controlled on your

 property with organic methods to protect your family and pets from lymes disease.
-Surprisingly, CT requires a license and registration to apply organic pesticides as well as the synthetic toxic ones!
+Surprisingly, NY & CT require a license and registration to apply organic pesticides as well as the synthetic toxic ones!
 We are in the process of obtaining that.
 Folks use a special mix of cedar oil and other plant derivatives that kill ticks and repel them, and we are happy to share what we have learned.
+Great products exist also for organic grub control, called GrubGone and also for Mosquitos, with garlic oil as the main ingredient.

 Other – We aspire to eductate and offer safe healthy methods for other lawn and land care, like grub control with natural methods and other projects like installing or removing plants, stone walls, etc. If you need something say something : ).
 We can recommend specialists for jobs beyond our scope (like gutters or tall tree work).